petergridge/Irrigation-V5/README.md

 ### Unscheduled execution of a zone or program
 When a program or zone is triggered manually the following rules are applied:

+If the Program is disabled it can still be initiated manually to run all enabled zones.
+* If the Program is disabled and the Zone is enabled the zone will run if manually started,
+* If the Program is disabled and the Zone is disabled the zone will not run,

-The zone will not run if:
+If the Zone is disabled it will not run until it is enabled.
-- the zone is disabled, or
+* the zone is disabled, or
-- the zone frequency is 'Off'
+* the zone frequency is 'Off'

 These sensors will be defaulted:
 - Water Adjustment will default to 1
 - Rain sensor will default to off

-If a program is triggered manually zones will run based on the above conditions.

 ### ECO feature
 The ECO feature allows multiple short watering cycles to be configure for a zone in the program to minimise run off and wastage.
 Setting the optional configuration of the Wait, Repeat attributes of a zone will enable the feature.
 Perfect for pots and can reduce water used by 50%.